lenincuadra/myResume/documentation/myLearningsOnThisFile.md

 - Finally, the Card it's looking good!
 I'm learning about Grid CSS, is pretty complex but looks incredible powerful!

 - Dude, Grid is harder than it looks, lol! rolling back to my secure-design due to my incapabilities to land the grid system properly.
+- Yesterday I saw a video really good video on grids and I feel like I could go ALL HANDS to using it, BUT, that wasn't that easy, today I have to go to a new level and learn Grid with a help of an abstraction of a game, Grids feel something very importart but very hard to master, this looks like the Autolayout for Figma.
+(Image is attached)

 ## Tools